If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 Once in the seeding view, seed according to your preferences (see the Seeding and lane/order assignment methods guide for more detail).
 The seeding in the current example is shown below:

-1. Sort results by pressing the Resolve places & sort icon and hit Save.
+If results have been entered manually through the Roster Platform, you must sort results by pressing the Resolve places & sort icon and hit Save.
 You will see the automatic qualifiers marked as Q.

-2. Mark this result FINISHED and hit Save.
+After entering all results, mark them as FINISHED and hit Save.
 This is necessary to ensure this group is finalized and results are properly calculated between groups.

 Now you are ready for the next stage.
 In this case, the next stage is the Final so if you go to the Final start list by clicking on the left-hand side, you will see the following:

-Select the Add Q/q option on the upper right-hand side and now you will see the athletes that have qualified to the Final from the previous heats.
+Select the Add Q/q option on the upper right-hand side and now you will see all the athletes that have qualified to the Final from the previous heats.
 Make sure you hit the Save button to save this start list.

 Now that your Final start list is set, go ahead and take a look at the seed options by selecting the Seed button on the upper right-hand side.
 Once in seeding, note that you can select the Seeding basis as previous Qualifying result.
 Make sure you hit the Save button once you are done choosing all your seeding and lane assignment options.